avivace/j2-resume/resume.md

 ----------

 August 2017 - Present
-:   **IT Consultant**; G4i, Arcore
+:   **Software Consultant**; G4i, Arcore
-:   Lead the full stack developoment of a web application: Node, Express, Passport Authentication strategies, Mongoose ORM, Bootstrap 4.
+:   Lead the full stack developoment of a web application: Node, Express, Passport Authentication strategies, Mongoose ORM (Mongo), Bootstrap 4.
 Consulting and organising developers in other projects.

 September 2014 - Present
 :   **IT Technician**; IMPRECOM SRL, Monza
-:   Doing some sysadmin tasks in mantaining computers and the network.
+:   Sysadmin tasks: mantaining and configuring computers and the network.

 June 2015 - May 2017
 :   **Web Manager**; SoleLuna Club, Concorezzo